ybgirgin3/SCTC/readme.md

 **required packages**

-- [scrot-1.6](https://github.com/resurrecting-open-source-projects/scrot) (apt includes older version do NOT use it)
+- [scrot-1.6](https://github.com/resurrecting-open-source-projects/scrot) (apt includes older version do NOT use it, if your system already have it simply uninstall and install this 🙃)

 **- using conda (recommended)**
+**if you are using conda, don't forget to keep your conda environment active whole installation process**

 ```sh
 $ conda install -c conda-forge tesseract-ocr \